son-vyas/project_documentation/chapter2/openstack_info.md

 ### Keystone (Identity Service)

- It’s the main authentication and authorization service as I heard from someone, it’s the a who are you and what do you want service.
-It authorizes
+ It’s the main authentication and authorization service.
+It authorizes the following:-

 1. Users
 2. Services
 3. Endpoints